Speakers

 David Bass

-Prior to joining the staff of CASE David taught as an adjunct faculty member at Georgetown University, George Mason University, Northern Virginia Community College, and the University of Virginia.
+Bass taught as an adjunct faculty member at Northern Virginia Community College, Georgetown University, and the University of Virginia.

-David holds an M.B.A. and certificate in Nonprofit Management from Johns Hopkins University, an M.A. and doctoral coursework from the University of Virginia and studied literature and art history as an undergraduate at The College of William and Mary and St. Andrews University.
+Bass holds an MBA and certificate in nonprofit management from Johns Hopkins University and an MA and doctoral coursework from the University of Virginia.
+He received a BA from the College of William and Mary.

 Jane Bower